Should you buy or lease a car? If you have to ask, you should probably buy.

 I bought a car last summer.
 I opted for a 3-year-old, pre-owned vehicle that cost less than $40,000.
 I already knew because of the price point that I had no interest in leasing, but I deliberated quite a bit between buying it outright or financing.
 I ultimately chose a blended approach, making a large down-payment and then financing the rest.

-I automated the process to have my car paid off in full within two years.
 At any point, if I want to eliminate my car loan entirely, it’s only a bank transfer away.
 However, I’ve always been more of a “money in the bank” person and I like income generated in the stock market more than I like to have a debt balance of zero.

 I personally planned to keep my car for 3 years, then trade up, but I may get the itch earlier.
 In any case, I made a personal deal with myself that I’m not allowed to get a new one until this one is completely paid off.